ralphtatt-IW/BrIW/README.md

 ## Getting Started

-To run the system, run the main.py file
+To run the system, run the main.py file in 'src'
 ```
-./src/main.py
+./main.py
 ```

 ### Prerequisites